 With regulatory bodies coming up with security protocols and rules for data management, investing in efficient records management can save the company costs in the long run.
 At any point, your company can be requested to provide a crucial document either needed by a regulatory body or a court order.

 Could you say that your business knows where its records are at any given time?
 Will you have the available documents ready at short notice?
 We don’t want you to ever experience a scenario like that, but nevertheless it’s a possibility that you must prepare for.
-Keeping documents like employee records appropriately is crucial – particularly with the introduction of the General Data Protection Regulation (GDPR) coming into force.
+Keeping documents like employee records appropriately is crucial – particularly since 2018’s General Data Protection Regulation (GDPR) came into force.

 - Fast decision-making, simple auditing

 An up-to-date records management system provides the necessary details needed to make a decision.
 Important decisions like sales targets, seeking funding from investors, profits and losses or employee performance require that you have all the required information with you, so you can make choices based on facts and not probabilities.
 Records management systems offer indexing and the removal of unnecessary data, so you can access exactly what you need, when you need it.